sudofox/Loadstalker/README.md

 Loadstalker is an information collecting utility for troubleshooting overloaded servers.
 Put it on a cron, pick your threshold, and call it a day - it's tailored for both cPanel and Plesk.
 It's non-invasive and can be added or removed easily as needed.

 A little configuration is necessary when first setting it up.

+### THRESH
 The threshold for running is based upon load average - that is the THRESH variable at the top of the file.
 By default the threshold is for a load average of 4.

+### EMAIL
 If you want to receive email notifications, add your email address into the EMAIL variable at the top.

-## Dev mode:

-### With dev mode off (normal):

-Loadstalker will put its logs in /root/loadstalker and only do so when it's triggered via cron and the load average is above the configured value (THRESH, near the top of the script).

-### With dev mode on:

-Loadstalker will put its logs in /root/loadstalker_dev and do so every time it's run, regardless of load average.
+### ENTRIES
+If you want to adjust how many entries you get per section, you can adjust the ENTRIES variable.

+### DEVMODE
+See "Dev Mode" below.

 ## Adding to crontab